 For every writing work, there is a particular way and style to receive as indicated by their required criteria whether it's a blog, article, or an academic work.
 We've been taught with the utilization of English linguistic use standards and utilization of words in childhood, but which rule to apply where, and utilization of suitable vocabulary with associating words this we learn with practice, and with the progression of time.
-In order to make our creative or general writing worth reading that mirrors the touch of professionalism and well-developed standard of writing; we have to make an appropriate use of grammar with specific use of vocabulary.
+In order to avoid while studying in UK and make our creative or general writing worth reading that mirrors the touch of professionalism and well-developed standard of writing; we have to make an appropriate use of grammar with specific use of vocabulary.

 In this blog, readers will find great direction for making the correct use of transition words with examples how they help writers in connecting their ideas as well as with few words that should never be used as they can reduce the zest of reading the content in the thesis.
 Read carefully;